-Pulmonary Edema: Pulmonary edema is a collection of excess fluid in the lungs.
+Pulmonary edema is a collection of excess fluid in the lungs.
 Pulmonary edema is classified as either cardiogenic (caused by heart problems) and non-cardiogenic.
 The primary symptom of pulmonary edema is shortness of breath.
 Pulmonary edema can be a life-threatening medical situation.
 The treatment for pulmonary edema can be ICU care in some cases, and medication in other cases.

 Congestive heart failure, or CHF, is a condition in which a person's heart is failing and it can't pump enough blood and oxygen to the body's tissues.
 Sometimes people with CHF don't know they have it.
 Early signs and symptoms symptoms are cough, shortness of breath, and having problems breathing; especially when lying down.
 And, if you have breathing problems like asthma, COPD, or emphysema and you think your condition is worsening.
 There are four stages of CHF.
 There's no cure for CHF, but treatments include drug therapy, diet, and lifestyle changes to relive symptoms and slow the progression of the disease.
 Life expectancy depends on existing medical problems, age, and overall health.